sen2vm/sen2vm-core/README.md

        * the size of the grid,
        * the step of the grid,
        * margins,

-       * the GIPP dataset used,
-       * the DEM and associated geoid (TBD),
-       * whether was refining deactivated or not.
+To ensure input bounding box coverage:

-As for direct location grids, the center of the first grid point is aligned with the center of the first output pixel of the bounding box considering a pixel at resolution of the processed band.
-The center of the last grid pixel is calculated to ensure that it covers at least the last pixel center of the input bounding box.
+ * Center of the first grid point is aligned with UL of the bounding box,
+* Center of the last grid pixel is computed to ensure that it covers at least LR of the input bounding box.

-Bounding box provided in input:
+As for example:

 ![Inverse Convention](/assets/images/README_InverseConvention.png "Inverse Convention.")